-- 157. DOCTRINAL SUMMARIZATION.
+157. DOCTRINAL SUMMARIZATION.
 One hundred and eighty-four doctrines are treated analytically, spiritually, and pedagogically.
-Elective, two hours, spring semester, 1955.
-Professor Ryrie. - 158.
-PREMILLENNIALISM.
+Prerequisite, two years of seminary study.
+Elective, two hours, spring semester, odd-numbered years.
+Professor Ryrie.

+158. PREMILLENNIALISM.
 A survey of the system of doctrine and Biblical interpretation involved in premillennialism.
 The key problems of premillennial interpretation of Scripture are analyzed, including the determining hermeneutical principles, interpretation of key passages of Scripture, and the relation of premillennialism to aspects of doctrine.
 Amillennialism and other opposing systems are carefully considered.
 Required of Theology major.
 Prerequisite, prescribed course in Ecclesiology and Eschatology.
 Elective, two hours, fall semester.
+Professor Walvoord.
+Taught by Dr. Pentecost, fall 1956.

-Professor Walvoord. - 159.
-ESCHATOLOGICAL PROBLEMS.
+159. ESCHATOLOGICAL PROBLEMS.
 A topical study of problems of interpretation in the field of Eschatology.
 Method of study includes lectures, reports on assigned problems, and class discussions.
 Prerequisite, prescribed course in Eschatology.
-Elective, two hours, fall semester, 1955.
-Professor Walvoord. - 160.
-OLD TESTAMENT THEOLOGY.
-A systematic rather than a mere Biblical or historical theology of the Old Testament, with particular emphasis upon the origin of all things, the precise nature and purpose of the great covenants, the chosen earthly people, the Messianic hope, and the essential doctrines of the First Testament.
-Thesis of 5,000 words required.
-Elective, two hours.
-Professor Walvoord. - 161.
-NEW TESTAMENT THEOLOGY.
-This course aims at a comprehensive investigation into the distinctive elements of the New Testament revelation, embracing a study of the purpose, scope, and character of the present unforeseen age, and the present position before God of Israel.
-Pertinent features of Christology, the character of the four Gospels, the new divine purpose in the church, and the doctrinal features of the Epistles.
-Thesis of 5,000 words required.
-Elective, two hours.
-Professor Walvoord. - 162.
-THEOLOGICAL SYSTEMS.
+Elective, two hours, fall semester, odd-numbered years.
+Professor Walvoord.

+162. THEOLOGICAL SYSTEMS.
 The study of thirty important works on Systematic Theology including all fields of doctrine.
 Particular attention is given to those theologies which represent the development of Reformed Protestant doctrine.
 Works on Roman Catholic theology, Jewish theology, modern liberalism, and other systems influencing theology are studied including the most recent contributions.
 Each student is expected to make a special study of at least two theological systems and report is given to the class.
 Seventy-five sets of theology are available for study in the Library.
-Prerequisite, one year of Systematic Theology.
-Elective, two hours, fall semester, 1954.
-Professor Walvoord. - 163.
-CONTEMPORARY THEOLOGY.
+Prerequisite, one year of Systematic Theology, Elective, two hours, fall semester, even-numbered years.
+Professor Witmer.

+163. CONTEMPORARY THEOLOGY.
 A survey of recent thought in the theological field.
 Approximately seventy-five authors are used and an attempt is made to acquaint the student with the leading writers of contemporary theology.
 The study is approached from the objective point of view to determine the content of each contribution.
 Comparison is made to Biblical theology, with particular attention to the premises and implications of the views set forth and the dangers and weaknesses of contemporary theology.
 Prerequisite, one year of Systematic Theology.
-Elective, two hours, spring semester, 1955.
-Professor Witmer. - 164.
-THEOLOGY OF CRISIS.
+Elective, two hours, spring semester, odd-numbered years.
+Professor Witmer.

+164. THEOLOGY OF CRISIS.
 The theological and philosophical positions of Barth and Brunner are studied and compared to Reformed theology.
 The pertinent literature is examined and conclusions reached regarding the essential theological position of Crisis Theology.
-Method of study includes lectures, examinations. and reports.
+Method of study includes lectures, examinations, and reports.
 Prerequisite, at least one year of seminary study.
-Elective, two hours, fall semester.
-1955.
-Professor Ryrie.
+Elective, two hours, fall semester, odd-numbered years.
+Professor Rvrie.

 165. THEOLOGY OF JOHN CALVIN.
-A study of the theology of John Calvin as revealed in his works.
+A study of the theology of John Calvin as revealed in his work.
 Institutes of the Christian Religion, 1936, American edition of the translation by John Allen, as well as the extensive collection of Biblical commentaries by John Calvin, available in the Library, are used as source material.
 Of principal importance is the study of the influence of John Calvin upon Protestant theology.
 Method of study includes lectures, oral reports, class discussions, and a paper on some aspect of the subject.
-Elective, two hours, spring semester, 1956.
-Professor Witmer.
+Elective, two hours, spring semester, even-numbered years.
+Professor Ryrie.
+Taught by Professor Witmer 1956.

 166. AMILLENNIALISM.
 A study of the amillennial system of interpretation in comparison to premillennialism with special consideration of posttribulationism.
 The leading texts advocating amillennialism and posttribulationism are considered objectively and critically.
 Prerequisite, Theology 104 and Premillennialism 158.
-Elective, two hours, spring semester, 1956.
+Elective, two hours, spring semester, even-numbered years.
 Professor Ryrie.